NVIDIA/aistore/tools/gendocs/README.md

 - **Action Name**: The action constant (e.g., `apc.ActCopyBck`, `apc.ActPromote`)
 - **Model**: The Go struct type used for this action's request body (e.g., `apc.TCBMsg`, `apc.PromoteArgs`)
 - **Separator**: Multiple actions are separated by `|` (pipe character)
+- `gen:payload` must be provided for each action

 💡 **Important**: The models shown in the documentation often represent **nested fields** within larger request structures, not the complete request body.